This old-fashioned pimento cheese dip recipe will take you back in time! Quick to make, it's ready in 5 minutes and you only need 5 ingredients!

 Contrary to popular belief, no, you CANNOT leave pimento cheese dip out on the counter forever.
 It's got mayonnaise and cheese in it, for crying out loud.
 If you left it out overnight and then ate it as a kid without getting sick, well, you got lucky.

-Mayo can last 8 hours, but cheese shouldn't sit out more than 4.
+- To serve: Mayo can last 8 hours, but cheese shouldn't sit out more than 4.
 So when serving pimento cheese dip over the course of a long day or evening, its best to serve smaller amounts and refill as needed.
 Don't put all of it out at once.

-Homemade pimento cheese dip will keep in the refrigerator for quite some time if stored it in an airtight container, about 7 - 10 days.
-While you can freeze it, the texture will change quite a bit when thawed, so it's not recommended.
+- To store: Homemade pimento cheese dip will keep in the refrigerator for quite some time if stored it in an airtight container, about 7 - 10 days.

 More southern food recipes